HunterBaines/sudb/README.md

 ----------
 Simply use `python setup.py install`, which will install the sudb module and copy the script invoking that module's main method into a directory in your `PATH`.
+(If this complains about `No module named enum`, you'll need to install enum34, the backport of Enum from Python 3.4: if pip is installed, `pip install enum34` will do it.)
 To test it out, try this:

 ```
 sudb --auto --difference --file https://projecteuler.net/project/resources/p096_sudoku.txt